lucianomarisi/JSONUtilities/README.md

 - When decoding arrays or dictionaries an `invalidItemBehaviour` parameter can be passed which controls what happens when an error occurs while decoding child items
 	- `.remove` this will simply remove the item from the array or dictionary.
 This is the default
-	- `.throw` if any of the children encounter an error the whole array or dictionary will fail and throw this error
+	- `.fail` if any of the children encounter an error the whole array or dictionary decoding will fail.
+For optional properties this means the array or dictionary will return nil, and for non optional properties it will throw an error

 ## Examples of JSON loading